njwgeoscience/njwgeoscience.github.io/index.md

 Marine Seismic Data Processor - Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients

-- Linux and Landmark’s Promax used daily
+- Linux and Landmark’s Promax software used
 - Liaised with and attended client meetings with senior processors

 #### September 2007 to March 2008 - Baker Hughes INTEQ

-Surface Logging Specialist - Produced detailed sedimentary logs for clients (Nexen&Hess) on a variety of North Sea oil rigs
+Surface Logging Specialist - Produced detailed sedimentary logs for clients (Nexen and Hess) on a variety of North Sea oil rigs

 - Responsible for the collection and analysis of the rock & mud samples produced and the monitoring/maintenance of surface instruments